maelhos/gmogoat.fr/content/posts/two-descent.md

 #### The Setup

-Let's start with an Elliptic curve $E(\mathbb Q)$ with full 2-torsion to make things easier, what that means is if we take a short Weirstrass form :
+Let's start with an Elliptic curve $E(\mathbb Q)$ with full 2-torsion to make things easier, what that means is if we take a short Weierstrass form :

 $$y^2 = x^3 + ax + b$$